Amplifying Feedback

 More populist politicsMore migration

-See right-wing populism feedback on this website.
+See the right-wing populism feedback cycle on this website.

 Feedback that could limit global heating